actionhero/actionhero/README.md

 ## Who?

-- Many folks [have helped](https://github.com/actionhero/actionhero/graphs/contributors) to make ActionHero a reality.
+- Many folks [have helped](https://github.com/actionhero/actionhero/graphs/contributors) to make Actionhero a reality.
 - If you want to contribute to actionhero, contribute to the conversation on [github](https://github.com/actionhero/actionhero) and join us on [slack](https://slack.actionherojs.com)

 ## Contributing

-- Contributing to ActionHero is easy!
-[You can learn more about contributing to ActionHero here](https://github.com/actionhero/actionhero/blob/master/.github/CONTRIBUTING.md)
+- Contributing to Actionhero is easy!
+[You can learn more about contributing to Actionhero here](https://github.com/actionhero/actionhero/blob/master/.github/CONTRIBUTING.md)

 ## License